 Related Post: The Meaning Behind The Song Wade In The Water

 As you may already know, rock music is heavily influenced by early blues African American artists and instrumentalists.
-The most popular remake of this song was released in 1977 by the band Ram Jam which became a huge hit charting in the US, UK, and Australia.
+The band Ram Jam released the most popular remake of this song in 1977, which became a huge hit charting in the US, UK, and Australia.

 Other artists that turned this into hits heavily remixed from the Ram Jam version with dance and club versions from DJs worldwide.
 Tom Jones and Spiderbait also made popular versions that were close to the Ram Jam interpretation of the song.